-Shanan Rosenberg brings a wealth of experience to his new position as Linfield men’s basketball coach.
+Shanan Rosenberg is in his second year as Linfield men’s basketball coach.

 Rosenberg was head men’s basketball coach for 11 years at Foothill College, a two-year community college near Palo Alto in the south San Francisco Bay region.
 At Foothill, he compiled a 186-131 win-loss record.
 His 2012-13 team went 22-5, achieving the best regular-season finish in program history.

 In 2002-03, he took over a troubled Foothill program that was staggered by player behavioral problems and rules violations.
 After a 6-22 record during his first season, Rosenberg guided the Owls to the California Community College Athletic Association playoffs, the first of eight state playoff appearances.
 The CCCAA comprises 82 institutions spanning 10 athletic conferences.

 Under Rosenberg’s leadership, Foothill became a top-10 regionally ranked basketball program, a regular state tournament qualifier and a program that enjoyed a 99 percent graduation rate.

 Prior to taking over at Foothill, Rosenberg spent three years as assistant head coach at Lewis & Clark College from 1998 until 2002, a period when the Pioneers won two Northwest Conference championships and reached the Elite Eight of the NCAA Division III playoff tournament.